 EnergyTo minimise the environmental footprint of our stores, we began replacing traditional bulbs with LED bulbs back in 2013.
 Today we require that all new and refurbished stores install LED lighting.
 By the end of 2017, approximately 80% of our stores use LED bulbs.

 Sustainable forestry products (FSC)

 Consistency and transparency is a key pillar in any responsibility work.
-We use our responsibility policy framework to clarify our positions, guide our decision-making and define expectations to our business partners.
+We use our responsibility policy framework to clarify our positions, guide our decision-making and define expectations for our business partners.
 The framework comprises policies on business ethics, human rights, product safety and the environment.
-Within responsible sourcing, our Supplier Code of Conduct is the leading document, it has been complemented by policies on animal welfare; child labour and young workers; and home-workers.
+Within responsible sourcing, our Supplier Code of Conduct is the leading document.
+It has been complemented by policies on animal welfare, child labour and young workers, as well as home-workers.
 In 2017, we published our first transparency statement according to the UK Modern Slavery Act.

 Our Business Ethics Code of Conduct outlines the ethical expectations to our employees.
-The Code is a binding part of employment contracts and signed by: all employees at Zebra A/S, all partners and subsidiaries including their Headquarter staff, district and store managers.
-All our partners and all employees in leadership positions at Zebra A/S have received face to face business ethics training.
+The Code is signed by all employees at Zebra A/S, all partners and subsidiaries, including their Headquarter staff, district and store managers.
+All our partners and the majority of employees in leadership positions at Zebra A/S have received face-to-face business ethics training.